Promotion at the Charité

 FAQ Interview round

-An assessment center is scheduled for February 20/21 2017 in Berlin at Charité Campus Mitte.
+The first BIOQIC assessment center took place on February 20/21 2017 in Berlin at Charité Campus Mitte.
+The next one is scheduled for January 30, 2020.

 BIOQIC provides 15 PhD positions (TV-L 13, 65%).
 These are funded positions, meaning that accepted candidates receive funding by the Graduiertenkolleg.
 Furthermore, the BIOQIC program does not charge any tuition.
 However, candidates can also apply for the program if they already have funding, but seek to be accepted to the program.